Chair, Associate Professor

 ART 425.
 Advanced Studio III.
 Advanced students (level #3 studios) in all media and studio disciplines meet together to define, evaluate, and encourage personal artistic development.
 Class sessions center on discussion of student projects.
 Discussion is organized around seminal readings that challenge status quo assumptions, provoke creative art-making, and inspire commitment to ongoing artistic explorations.

 ART 429.
 Community Art II.
 A course on the streets of Chicago in which we survey twenty community arts organizations across the city.
 Site visits and case studies are the sole contents of the course.
 Intended for Art majors with a concentration in Community Art in the spring semester of their junior year.
-(3)
+Prerequisite: (3)

 ART 494-1.
 Senior Capstone for Art History.
 Exploration of the methodology of art history and the development of the discipline, including Classical precedents, Byzantine icon theology, Renaissance Neo-Platonism, German developments, Hegel, Marx, Feminism, Deconstruction and the “religious turn.”
 Alternate years in the Fall only.
 (2)